 Bling Meter: Lunar or Martian meteorites can bring the lucky finder more than $50,000 per ounce.

 Why They’re So Expensive: Not only are meteorites much rarer than precious metals and other stones, but they are also harder to find because they aren’t clustered in veins.
 Instead, they reside in completely random locations.

-Where to Look: Although they can be found anywhere, locations with an arid climate, such as the US desert southwest are best. Â That’s because the dry air is better suited for the preservation of meteorites.
+Where to Look: Although they can be found anywhere, locations with an arid climate — such as the deserts of the US Southwest — are best because dry air is better-suited for meteorite preservation.

 (Reality) Check, Please: There have only been 1600 meteorites ever found in the United States — and only 50,000 worldwide.